-Team Navy Road to the Warrior Games Sport of the Week #2 – Cycling
+Team Navy Road to the DoD Warrior Games Featured: Cycling

-During week two, we are focusing on Cycling.
-Whether athletes are practicing at home or competing during the Warrior Games, putting in the time on your bike and properly fueling your body are the keys to success with cycling.
+Whether athletes are practicing at home or competing during the DoD Warrior Games, putting in the time on your bike and properly fueling your body are the keys to success with cycling.

 “The more, the better.
 Success in cycling is achieved by hours and hours on sitting behind the handlebars, riding your bike,” said Jiri Jezek, former Czech road and tracking racing cycling and 11-time Paralympic medalist.

 With cycling, your body is your engine, so it’s important to take care of it, especially off the bike.
 Fueling your body well, while eating a well-rounded nutritional diet and not burdening it with excess calories from junk food, is one of the key components to success in the sport.

 Cycling requires practice, fueling your body, and endurance.
 Cycling requires dedicated to unlock the athlete’s potential; but it is within reach of anyone with a dream and desire.